suh-jyg/inventoryProject/README.md

 ### It can be developed further by:
 - Applying restrictions to the variables (such as: cannot be null, or no duplicates, but then error handling should be implemented accordingly)
 - Allowing location to have multiple inventories.
+- More front-end side implementation can be done using bootstrap.
+The project designed html files to be scalable by fragmentizing the html files.

 ### Technologies: